SBA Loan Calculator:

 SBA 7(a)

-The interest rates for SBA 7(a) loans will be dependent on the current prime rate, meaning it will be based on the interest rate that banks charge on their most creditworthy clients.
+The interest rates for SBA 7(a) loans will depend on the current prime rate, which will be based on banks' interest rates on their most creditworthy clients.
 The prime rate can change depending on how the economy is faring.

 The lenders usually calculate the interest rate based on the prime rate plus a markup rate of 2.25% to 4.75%.
-The markup rate will depend on the loan term and amount.
+The markup rate will depend on the loan term and loan principal amount.

 The repayment term for the SBA 7(a) loan will depend on how the proceeds were used.
 For instance, the repayment period can be up to ten years if the business funding is towards business acquisitions, equipment purchases, or working capital expenses.
 For purposes like commercial space construction or any other real estate investments, the repayment terms could go as long as 25 years.

-Moreover, the rates for SBA 7(a) loans could also be fixed or variable.
+Moreover, the SBA 7(a) loan rates could also be fixed or variable.
 If the lender uses a fixed interest rate on your loan, you’ll pay the same interest rate for the rest of the loan term.
-With a variable interest rate, the interest you’ll pay on your loan will increase or decrease, depending on the market’s current situation.
-With that, it would be best to test out several scenarios using the SBA loan calculator.
+With a variable interest rate, the interest you’ll pay on your loan will increase or decrease depending on the market’s current situation.
+It would be best to test several scenarios using the SBA loan payment calculator.

 SBA CDC/504

-The SBA CDC/504 loan is structured a little differently from other SBA loans.
-With the SBA CDC/504, the SBA works with another non-profit entity called the community development corporation (CDC), which provides a portion of the funds extended to the borrowers.
+The SBA CDC/504 loan is structured differently from other SBA loans.
+With the SBA CDC/504, the SBA works with another non-profit entity called the Community Development Corporation (CDC), which provides a portion of the funds extended to the borrowers.

 Essentially, the SBA CDC/504 loan is structured as follows: